Carly Findlay

-Biography

-Early life
+Early life and education

 Findlay's parents courted illegally for four years in South Africa during the Apartheid and moved to Australia in order to marry in 1981.
 Her mother Jeanette was classified as coloured South African, while her father Roger was an Englishman.

-Findlay was born on 8 December 1981 in Albury, New South Wales, three weeks pre-mature and was diagnosed with a form of the genetic disease ichthyosis: congenital ichthyosiform erythroderma.
+Findlay was born on 8 December 1981 in Albury, New South Wales, three weeks premature and was diagnosed with a form of the genetic disease ichthyosis: congenital ichthyosiform erythroderma.

-Education

-The Findlay family moved from Albury to a small village Walla Walla before she started preschool.
+The Findlay family moved from Albury to a small village, Walla Walla, before she started preschool.
 Findlay attended Walla Walla Primary School and when she was 10 years old was diagnosed with a different form of ichthyosis, Netherton syndrome through genetic testing.

 Findlay attended Murray High School in Albury and, during her final year, started working at a local Kmart department store.
 Findlay recalls feeling more comfortable with hospital staff than her fellow students.

 Findlay studied at La Trobe University in Wodonga and in 2002 graduated with a Bachelor of eCommerce.
 She moved to Melbourne in 2003 to work for the Australian Public Service and completed her Masters of Communication from RMIT University from 2005 to 2012.